Jonah Heim Preview, Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.76 team ERA that ranks second across all MLB pitching staffs.
+- The Mariners' 3.78 team ERA ranks third among all MLB pitching staffs.

-- In his last appearance on Tuesday, the right-hander went six innings against the Houston Astros, giving up five earned runs while surrendering eight hits.
+- In his last appearance on Wednesday against the Houston Astros, the righty tossed six scoreless innings while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.